orlevii/mlserving/docs/source/predictors.md

         return text

     def predict(self, processed_text, req):
-        # Use the processed_text and get it's embedding
+        # Use the processed_text and get its embedding
         pass

 class TextClassifierPredictor(RESTPredictor):